ros2/ros2_documentation/source/Tutorials/Intermediate/Composition.rst

 .. code-block:: console

    $ ros2 component load /ComponentManager composition composition::Talker
+   Loaded component 1 into '/ComponentManager' container node as '/talker'
    $ ros2 component load /ComponentManager composition composition::Listener
+   Loaded component 2 into '/ComponentManager' container node as '/listener'

+The unique ID of a component is printed when it gets loaded.
-You can get the unique ID of each component by just listing them:
+You can also get the unique IDs of all components by just listing them now that they are loaded:

 .. code-block:: console